Warda-Syeda/matlabMRICourse/part_three_visualising_mri_data.md

 _________________________________________________________________
 {% codesnippet "./Snippets/C6.m" %}{% endcodesnippet %}
 _________________________________________________________________
+ Notice that in the previous section, the dimensions of coronal and sagittal slices are 512x22.
+Thus, the images created for these views have very low resolution and they appear pixelated.

+ One way to improve sagittal and coronal slice resolution is by scaling and resampling image data along these orientations.
+This is achieved by taking an affine transform.
+The function maketform accepts a 3x2 transform matrix and returns a spatial transform structure.
+Resampling properties are defined in a structure returned by 'makeresampler'.
+More information on affine transform can be found [here](http://homepages.inf.ed.ac.uk/rbf/HIPR2/affine.htm).
 {% codesnippet "./Snippets/S17.m" %}{% endcodesnippet %}

 {% codesnippet "./Snippets/S18.m" %}{% endcodesnippet %}